A Primer on Christian Alternative Rock: The Violet Burning

 I Am a Stranger in This Place (2000).
 Subtitled “an experiment in vibe,” I Am a Stranger in This Place rerecords songs from Strength, The Violet Burning, and Plastic and Elastic, generally stretching them out and keeping them relatively quiet.
 The technique is quite appealing, although it works much better on the earlier songs (whose production left something to be desired): “Undone,” “There Is Nowhere Else,” and “Song of the Harlot” are much better here than they are on Strength.
 The songs from Plastic and Elastic are less successful because no change was necessary, although only “She Says Electric” is a real step down from its original version.
 (Pritzl’s changing “I’m such a lucky man” to “I’m such a special man” would seem to go against the meaning of the song to me.)
 Stranger is certainly not required listening, but it’s good rainy-day music and a demonstration of Pritzl’s range as an arranger.

 Fabulous, Like You (The Gravity Show, 2003).
-The Violet Burning was never anything but Pritzl and whomever he could round up at the moment, but the Gravity Show is a legitimate one-man band.
+The Violet Burning was never anything but Pritzl and a rotating cast, but the Gravity Show is a legitimate one-man band.
 It doesn’t sound much like a Violet Burning record, either, other than some of the glossier moments on Plastic and Elastic.
 Pritzl’s voice suits the electronic sound, though, and some of the songs here rank among his best, particularly the burbling opener “Rock and Roll Star,” the languid dream pop of “Perfect Day,” and the “Famous Blue Raincoat” rewrite “Halo.”
 The more Pritzl hews to the new sound, the more I like the result—it’s telling that the rockiest song here, “Dreadful,” is also the worst.

 Hollow Songs (Michael Pritzl, 2004).
 These eight songs are mostly acoustic versions of songs from Fabulous, Like You and This Is the Moment.
 They work well in this rawer format, particularly “Perfect Day” and “Halo.”
 I also like the acoustic version of “Gone Gone Gone,” a song that didn’t strike me in its electronic incarnation on Fabulous.
 The album is filled out with the slowcore closer “Assassin Boy” and a spirited cover of Dylan’s “Ring Them Bells.”